 - Now you can get patterns that you purchase from PatternReview.com printed and sent to you.
 It’s only available for Pattern Review members and on patterns purchased there, but there has been a great response to it so far!
 Prints start at $4.50 per pattern and can be shipped anywhere.

 - This online printing company focuses solely on sewing patterns.
 The cost of a 36×48 sheet is $1.20 (in black and white, or in color!), and shipping within the US is $4.00.
+Patterns are mailed folded and can ship in a first class envelope.
+There is no minimum or setup fee.

 UK copyshop file printing